yurivish/pix/README.md

 # Pix

-Takes colors from an image and turns them into abstract art.
+Rearrange the colors of an image.